fastly/fastly-exporter/README.md

 By default, all metrics provided by the Fastly real-time stats API are exported as Prometheus metrics.
-You can export only those metrics whose name matches a regex by using the `-metric-whitelist bytes_total$` flag, or elide any metric whose name matches a regex by using the `-metric-blacklist imgopto` flag.
+You can export only those metrics whose name matches a regex by using the `-metric-whitelist 'bytes_total$'` flag, or elide any metric whose name matches a regex by using the `-metric-blacklist imgopto` flag.

 ### Filter semantics